knightsUCF/City-Builder-Architects-Production/GDD.md

 https://store.steampowered.com/app/898720/Kubifaktorium/

 Seems like I can meet this level.
+Definitely need tech trees.

+Study how tech trees interact with building upgrades in LOTR.